Basics - page five of five

 • Environmental Mitigation: Will restoration, wildlife protection or sound walls be required?

-No matter what the cost of building one is, monorail has the best chance of all transit modes of turning a profit.
+No matter what the cost of building one is, monorail has the one of the best chances of all transit modes of turning a profit.
 This said, we are publishing the following approximate cost figures of various monorail/monobeam systems (manufacturers listed alphabetically).
 The list is by no means complete.
-If you have additional information or corrections, please contact us at monorailsociety@comcast.net.
 If you are looking for more accurate cost figures for a specific alignment, the most accurate information should be obtained directly from the manufacturer or a monorail-knowledgeable consultant (one that won't just try to sell you light or heavy rail).
 See our Manufacturer Page for contact information.

 Hitachi